 Once you have an adequate overtime management policy in place, don’t forget to communicate the expectations to your team.
 Workplace transparency is especially important here, as it can help you avoid employee burnout.
 A recent study by Gallup showed that while unmanageable workload indeed is one of 5 factors correlated with burnout, so are lack of communication and support from manager and unreasonable time pressure.
 Open communication, understading of project’s time constraints and clear rules for overtime compensation are necessary for your team members to feel better about their current workload.

 Teamdeck makes it easier to manage overtime of your team.
 With timesheets and overtime compensation reports, you can stay on top of your team’s workload and project budget at the same time.
-Schedule a demo with Joanna and learn how to run your team effectively!
+Schedule a call with Aniela and learn how to run your team effectively!